 Optional Courses (5 ECTS each)

-- Advanced Topics in SMC (terms 1 & 2): Seminar covering core methodological and application topics of relevance to Sound and Music Computing. [web]
+- Advanced Topics in SMC (terms 1 & 2): Seminar covering core methodological and application topics of relevance to Sound and Music Computing with special emphasis on machine learning. [web]

 - Audio and Music Processing Lab (term 2): State-of-the-art methods and tools for the automatic processing (focusing on its generation and transformation) of music content. [web]